conda/conda/docs/source/index.rst

 * Anaconda Pro, Anaconda Workgroup and Anaconda Enterprise allow both system administrators and users to manage packages and environments on-site.
 Any software application stack can be managed, including Python, R, Node.js, Java, and more.
-It is sold by Continuum Analytics.
+These subscriptions are sold by Continuum Analytics.

 The `conda` command is the primary interface for managing `Anaconda
 <http://docs.continuum.io/anaconda/index.html>`_ installations.
 It can query